iwillspeak/feersum/README.md

 install the `Feersum.Templates` template pack:

 ```
-$ dotnet new --install Feersum.Templates::*
+$ dotnet new install Feersum.Templates::*
 ```

 Then from the command line:

 ```
-$ dotnet new scm-console --language Scheme
+$ dotnet new scm-console
 ```

 This generates a new console application project in the current directory.